KirillProgrammer/ScreenoSite/README.md

 # Screeno Site from template

-This is my second independent practice and now i will use tailwind css with parcel bundler instead of gulp
+This is my second independent practice and now i will use tailwind css with vite bundler instead of gulp